Prof. Dr Angelo Di Bernardo (Curriculum Vitae)

 2020

-• DFG grant within SPP2244 priority programme on "2D Materials - Physics of van der Waals heterostructures" (3 years), Deutsche Forschungsgemeinschaft
+• DFG grant within SPP2244 priority programme on "2D Materials - Physics of van der Waals heterostructures" for the 1st funding period (3 years).

 • Young Scholar Fund for project "Molecule-superconductor hybrid devices for quantum electrons" (2 years), University of Konstanz